-Although many people feed bread to ducks, it's better to consider more nutritious food options.
-Learn what to feed ducks.
+Although many people feed bread to ducks, it's better to consider more nutritious foods.
+Learn if ducks can eat corn or bird seed.

 - Cracked Corn – Attract ducks with cracked corn.
 Sprinkle a few kernels in a dry place under a bird feeder.
 Look for cracked corn, not whole kernel corn; it’s much easier for smaller birds to eat.
 You can find this at most bird feeding stores.
 It’s an affordable and good alternative to bread.

 - Duck Pellets – This is one of the better food options you can offer.
 Duck feed pellets can be found at many farming stores and online.